 CHIEF KEVIN HANNAH ATTENDS

-As part of his continuing education and training in the administration of law enforcement, Chief Kevin Hannah, of the Franklin Police Department recently attended the 2011 Annual Winter Training conference sponsored by the Georgia Association of Chiefs of Police.
-This year’s conference was attended by the heads of law enforcement agencies from throughout the state participating in the three-day conference.
+As part of his continuing education and training in the administration of law enforcement, Chief Kevin Hannah of the Franklin Police Department, recently attended the 2011 Annual Summer Training conference sponsored by the Georgia Association of Chiefs of Police.
+Heads of law enforcement agencies from throughout the state participated in the four-day conference.
 The Georgia Association of Chiefs of Police is responsible for the delivery of training to the chiefs of Georgia’s police departments and law enforcement agencies.